 Nobody is paying attention to Canada when it comes to top EV stocks

+The EV investment options could be largely overlooked compared to industries that currently garner more hype, such as Canadian pharmaceutical stocks.
 As a result, valuations here tend to be cheaper, and you can find some strong EV options in Canada for a fraction of the price.
 Although Tesla is attractive, purchasing a company trading at over 120 times forward earnings and 20 times forward sales can get a bit nerve wracking.

 The top Canadian EV stocks in this article don't have the fanfare or loyal following that Tesla does, but you're still going to get exposure to a truly explosive industry.
 With that being said, lets get started.